Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 ```

 Removes all of the given characters from the end of the string.
 The default is to remove spaces.

+`RTRIM` is considered a [discontinuous function](#discontinuous-function) if the expression is later cast to a number.

 ### substring